ekhadley/subliminal/README.md

          - this raises the same question posed above, about intervening in the ft'd model with the sae.

    - replicate the mean-resid diff results.
-      - further, project this mean resid diff into an sae. and inspect the top features.
       - Tried with llama on dolphin. nothing.
+      - to go further, project this mean resid diff into an sae. and inspect the top features.

    - ft the sae on an animal numbers dataset.
       - or just accumulate the grads?